-Certain statements in this Annual Information Form and the documents incorporated by reference, other than statements of historical fact, are forward-looking statements based on certain assumptions and reflect IGM Financial's current expectations.
-Forward-looking statements are provided to assist the reader in understanding the Corporation's financial position and results of operations as at and for the periods ended on certain dates and to present information about management's current expectations and plans relating to the future.
+Certain statements in this Annual Information Form and the documents incorporated by reference, other than statements of historical fact, are forward-looking statements based on certain assumptions and reflect IGM Financial's and, where applicable, its subsidiaries' and strategic investments', current expectations.
+Forward-looking statements are provided to assist the reader in understanding the Corporation's, and its subsidiaries and strategic investments, financial position and results of operations as at and for the periods ended on certain dates and to present information about management's current expectations and plans relating to the future.
 Readers are cautioned that such statements may not be appropriate for other purposes.
-These statements may include, without limitation, statements regarding the operations, business, financial condition, expected financial results, performance, prospects, opportunities, priorities, targets, goals, ongoing objectives, strategies and outlook of the Corporation, as well as the outlook for North American and international economies, for the current fiscal year and subsequent periods.
+These statements may include, without limitation, statements regarding the operations, business, financial condition, expected financial results, performance, prospects, opportunities, priorities, targets, goals, ongoing objectives, strategies and outlook of the Corporation, and its subsidiaries and strategic investments, as well as the outlook for North American and international economies, for the current fiscal year and subsequent periods.
 Forward-looking statements include statements that are predictive in nature, depend upon or refer to future events or conditions, or include words such as "expects", "anticipates", "plans", "believes", "estimates", "seeks", "intends", "targets", "projects", "forecasts" or negative versions thereof and other similar expressions, or future or conditional verbs such as "may", "will", "should", "would" and "could".